• C Programming Video Tutorials

 Square of 16: 256.000000

-cube of 16: 4096.000000
+Cube of 16: 4096.000000

 Square root of 16: 4.000000

-In this method, we will declare a struct, inside which there is an float array as its element.
+In this method, we will declare a struct, inside which there is a float array as its element.
 The called function (myfunction) declares a struct variable, populates the array element with square, cube and the square root of the argument received by it, and returns it to the main() function.

 Example